 - Fall Protection violations

 The three major obstacles to safety enforcement or safety training on the jobsite are:

 - Inconsistency between jobsites, people, and companies on how to enforce safety policies/rules/standards

 - Complacency and "old habits"

-- By end of 2019 have 100% of all AGC members and other contractors on AGC jobsites enforcing OSHA standards as they apply to falls, electrical safety, and TBA.
+- By end of 2021 have 100% of all AGC members and other contractors on AGC jobsites enforcing OSHA enforcing OSHA standards as they apply to falls, electrical safety and possible another topic.